-Nonviolent Communication strengthens our ability to inspire compassion and teamwork from others.
-It guides us to reframe how we express ourselves and how we hear others.
+Nonviolent Communication strengthens our ability to inspire compassion and teamwork in others.
+It guides us to reframe how we express ourselves and hear others.

-Nonviolent Communication, as developed by Marshal B. Rosenberg is a way of opening space for deep and sincere connections that encourage people to express their needs and feelings in an honest and full-hearted way.
-It thrives for equality instead of hierarchy, connection, and readiness to show vulnerability instead of convincing others of their wrongdoing.
-This specific language also gives space for efficiency, clarity, concrete strategies, and requests that will best serve the needs of everyone included through joyful giving and receiving.
+Nonviolent Communication, as developed by Marshall B. Rosenberg is a way of opening space for deep and sincere connections that encourage people to express their needs and feelings in an honest and full-hearted way.
+It thrives for equality and connection instead of hierarchy and asks for readiness to show vulnerability instead of convincing others of their wrongdoing.
+This specific language provides space for efficiency, clarity, concrete strategies, and requests that will best serve the needs of everyone through joyful giving and receiving.

-Rosenberg developed nonviolent communication on a base of humanistic psychology of Carl Rogers and on his experiences of mediation in high conflict areas all over the world.
-Since its beginning in 1970’ nonviolent communication became renowned and recognized.
-Today there are hundreds of thousands of practitioners and around 700 certified trainers all over the globe, organized and supported by the Center for nonviolent communication.
-People are using it in various contexts, from personal relationships to business settings, school systems, NGO sectors, activism, restorative work in jails, municipalities, police, community setups, mediation …
+Rosenberg developed Nonviolent Communication based on the humanistic psychology of Carl Rogers and his experiences of mediation in high conflict areas all over the world.
+Since its beginnings in the 1970s, Nonviolent Communication has become renowned and recognized.
+Today there are hundreds of thousands of practitioners and around 700 certified trainers all over the globe, organized and supported by the Center for Nonviolent Communication.
+People use NVC in various contexts, from personal relationships to business settings.
+It is practiced in school systems, NGOs, activism, and remedial work in jails, municipalities, police, community setups, mediation, etc.